nankg/MyRepo2/README.md

 # MyRepo2
-This is second branch of MyRepo2
+This is 2nd branch of MyRepo2